 Preparation of Mashed Potatoes

-When making mashed potatoes for a diabetic diet, ingredients count.
+When making mashed potatoes for a diabetes diet, ingredients count.
 Diabetes increases your risk of heart disease, so keep your potatoes heart healthy by avoiding high-fat ingredients.
 Plain potatoes contain a trivial amount of fat, less than 0.5 gram per small potato, but whole milk, butter and cheese contain high levels of saturated fat, which can raise your blood cholesterol levels.
 Of the 10 grams of total fat in 1 cup of mashed potatoes prepared with whole milk and butter, 7 grams come from saturated fat.
 The Dietary Guidelines for Americans 2010 recommends adults consume less than 10 percent of their calories from saturated fat, but people with heart disease risk factors should lower their intake to 7 percent or less.
 Fat contains 9 calories per gram, so 7 percent of an average 2,000 calorie diet equals 15.5 grams of saturated fat per day.

 A Healthier Side Dish

-You can still enjoy mashed potatoes every so often on a diabetic diet, but limit your serving size.
+You can still enjoy mashed potatoes every so often on a diabetes diet, but limit your serving size.
 Instead of butter, flavor your potatoes with herbs and spices.
 Skip the salt because a high-sodium diet leads to hypertension, a risk factor for heart disease.
 For variety, mash sweet potatoes.
 A sweet potato with skin has a glycemic index of 44, making it a low-glycemic food.
 You can even skip the potatoes entirely and try mashed cauliflower.
-One cup of raw cauliflower contains only 5 grams of carbohydrates and 2 grams of fiber, making it a healthy choice for anyone following a diabetic diet.
+One cup of raw cauliflower contains only 5 grams of carbohydrates and 2 grams of fiber, making it a healthy choice for anyone following a diabetes diet.

 - North Carolina Potato Association: Consumer Information